 “All logical investigative steps have been concluded in this case,” FBI Denver Division Special Agent in Charge Michael Schneider said in the statement.
 “The investigation did not identify any other individuals other than Brian Laundrie directly involved in the tragic death of Gabby Petito."

 Petito's body was found Sept.
 19 at a campground near Grand Teton National Park in northwestern Wyoming.
 A coroner determined she'd died about three weeks earlier of "blunt-force injuries to the head and neck, with manual strangulation.”

 Laundrie returned home to Florida in early September but went missing soon after.
 In October, his parents found an item belonging to him in a nature preserve near their house.

 Further searching turned up Laundrie's remains, a revolver, backpack and the notebook.
 Medical examiners determined Laundrie died of a self-inflicted gunshot wound.

 The FBI did not specify what, exactly, Laundrie had written in the notebook and in the texts he'd sent to mislead.
 The texts were sent between Laundrie's phone and Petito's phone, according to the statement.

 “The timing and content of these messages are indicative of Mr. Laundrie attempting to deceive law enforcement by giving the impression that Ms. Petito was still alive,” the statement said.

 The couple documented their trip on Instagram.
 They crossed Colorado and on Aug.
-12 were stopped by police in Moab, Utah, after the two got into a scuffle.
+12 were stopped by police near Moab, Utah, after the two got into a scuffle.